rothgar/netdata-wiki/Home.md

 ## Is there a roadmap?

-Well, I plan to do these:
+Well, we plan to do these:

 1. Rename all the charts to follow the naming conventions of OpenTSDB (which will probably require a few changes to the plugins API and the default web dashboard).
 2. Allow custom dashboards to be defined using JSON files, to avoid writing HTML